 Militarily, Squall's mission is a success: after a chaotic beach landing, he and his team make their way to the radio tower and rebuff the Galbadian soldiers there, including a duel with their commander, Major Biggs and Lieutenant Wedge, whence Squall can obtain his next GF, Standard Status Effects inflicter "Siren."
 Squad discipline, on the other hand, suffers quickly: Seifer, looking for a test score that is Over Nine Thousand, abandons the squad and hares off after enemy soldiers.
 He is replaced by a fellow SeeD candidate, Genki Girl Selphie Tilmitt, who attacks using a giant nunchaku and has a slot-machine style Limitbreak.
 (It should be pointed out that the game's Junction system — and Level Scaling — render passive stat bonuses useless, and no character has innate, unique commands like "Steal" or "Blitz"; their Limit Breaks are their entire gameplay identity.)
-Finally, the retreat from the radio tower is complicated by a giant Galbadian spider tank, which pursues Squall's team all the way back to the beaches and is only dissuaded when Quistis, aboard the assault boat, fills it with machine gun fire.
+Finally, the retreat from the radio tower is complicated by a giant Galbadian spider tank, which pursues Squall's team all the way back to the beaches and is only dissuaded when Quistis, aboard the assault boat, serves it a lead salad.
 Nevertheless, the SeeDs make it home with no casualties.

 Back in his quarters, Squall finds a note left by a fellow SeeD, inviting him to meet the writer in the Training Grounds, a zone within the campus where random encounters are allowed.
 It's Quistis.
 The two fight their way to the edge of the training grounds, yielding a gorgeous view of the surrounding area.
 Here, in relative privacy, Quistis attempts to unburden herself of her worries — the youngest SeeD ever promoted to instructor, she has just been demoted again, leading her to question her own competence — but Squall, whose stoic exterior masks a frothing cauldron of insecurities and simply cannot relate to problems that aren't his, blows her off: "So go talk to a wall."